2020PB/police-brutality/reports/Indiana.md

 A protester is seen backing away from a police confrontation and pulling out her phone to record.
 The police then pepper spray her and fellow protesters.

+pb-id: in-fortwayne-1

 **Links**

 * https://twitter.com/greg_doucette/status/1266745200656990208

 ### Police tear gas peaceful protesters | May 30th

 Police officers dressed in swat gear threw a tear gas container at peaceful protestors.

+pb-id: in-fortwayne-2

 **Links**